Skip to main content

 City Projects

 Trees are infrastructure.
 They cool our city, clean our air, beautify spaces, and create linkages between other assets.
 We look at where improvements are happening in neighborhoods and think about how we can compound benefits by being strategic in our plantings.
-If a neighborhood park is being improved, How can we create tree-lined streets that funnel you to the park?
+If a neighborhood park is being improved, how can we create tree-lined streets that funnel you to the park?
 If sidewalks are being added or repaired, how can we make sure trees are included?
 If the existing canopy is largely Ash trees, how can we begin replanting before they are removed?

 A common sight in KCMO neighborhoods.
 Two standing, dead, Ash trees.
 It’s estimated that >9% of public trees are Ash with a similar percentage on private property.